-As you embark on this task, here are six key considerations to guide you as you try to determine the best ERP solution for your business:
+As you embark on this task, here are six key selection criteria to guide you as you try to determine the best ERP system for your business:

 1. Company goals and objectives